-Credit rating of the bank 1 Connected exposure limit (% of the Banking Group's Tier 1 capital)
+Credit rating of the Bank 1 Connected exposure limit (% of the Banking Group's Tier 1 capital)

 AA/Aa2 and above 75

 AA-/Aa3 70

 A+/A1 60

 A/A2 40

 A-/A3 30

 BBB+/Baa1 and below 15

-1 This table uses the rating scales of Standard and Poor's, Fitch Ratings and Moody's Investor Service.
+1This table uses the rating scales of Standard and Poor's, Fitch Ratings and Moody's Investor Service.
 (Fitch Ratings' scale is identical to Standard and Poor's).

-Within the rating-contingent limit, credit exposures (of a non-capital nature and net of any allowances for impairment) to non-bank connected persons shall not exceed 15% of the banking group's Tier 1 capital.
+Within the rating-contingent limit, credit exposures to non-bank connected persons must not exceed 15% of the banking group's Tier 1 capital at the end of each working day at all times.

-For the purposes of this condition of registration, compliance with the rating-contingent connected exposure limit is determined in accordance with the Reserve Bank of New Zealand document entitled "Connected Exposures Policy" (BS8) dated October 2021.
+For the purposes of this condition of registration, compliance with the rating-contingent connected exposure limit is determined in accordance with the Reserve Bank of New Zealand document entitled "Connected Exposures Policy" (BS8) dated October 2023.